-Perfect for zones 4 to 8, sweet woodruff prefers part to full shade and moist, well-drained soil.
-It tops out at approximately 8 inches, and naturalizes rapidly.
+Perfect for Zones 4 to 8, sweet woodruff prefers part to full shade and moist, well-drained soil.
+It tops out at approximately eight inches, and naturalizes rapidly.
 This variety is great as an underplanting beneath shrubs.

 Sweet woodruff is one of my favorites, as I’m a fan of woodland gardening with shade perennials.

 You can find packets of 20 seeds available from Seedville via Amazon.